jgeraigery/SpotlightHelp/pages/ConnectWindows/windows_alarm_disks_percentageused.md

 It is recommended that you make a backup of the system before moving or deleting any files.

-{% include tip.html content="You can configure this alarm to ignore certain values.
-See *Configure an Alarm to Ignore Certain Values* in the online help for more information." %}
+{% include tip.html content="You can configure this alarm to ignore certain values." %}

 {% include note.html content="This problem can be raised by the Disks - Percentage Used alarm where thresholds are set on the percentage of disk space used, or the Disks - Free Space alarm where thresholds are set on available megabytes free.
 By default the Disks - Percentage Used alarm is enabled and the Disks - Free Space alarm is disabled." %}